 LAND PRICE INCLUDES:

-Train transportation per itinerary by fast day trains, economy class: Tashkent-Samarkand, Samarkand-Bukhara
+Train transportation by fast day trains, economy class: Tashkent-Samarkand and Samarkand-Bukhara

 LAND PRICE DOES NOT INCLUDE:

-Internal Asia flight (cost listed separately and subject to change until ticketed);
+International airfare; Internal Asia Airfare is quoted separately and is subject to change by airlines;

-Items of a personal nature such as laundry, alcohol, telephone expense, excess baggage fees,
+Items of a personal nature such as alcoholic beverages, laundry, mail, phone calls, faxes, etc.;

 Alison Wright, an acclaimed photographer and visual anthropologist, travels to all regions of the globe photographing indigenous cultures and people while covering issues concerning the human condition.
 She is a recipient of the Dorothea Lange Award in Documentary Photography, a two-time winner of the Lowell Thomas Travel Journalism Award, and an Explorers Club Fellow.
 She was awarded “The Most Compelling Woman in the Travel Industry, 2014” by Premier Traveler magazine and was named a National Geographic Traveler of the Year as someone who travels “with a sense of passion and purpose.”